 When most of us think of pumpkins, we think Jack-o-lanterns, and fall decorations.
 But pumpkins have a wide array of uses, including delicious ones!
 There are many different types of squashes available today…all sizes, shapes, and textures!
-All have edible, sweet, soft meat that ranges from pale yellow to brilliant, bright orange.
+All have edible, sweet, soft meat that range from pale yellow to brilliant, bright orange.
 Most winter squashes can be interchanged with pumpkin and used in place of pumpkin in many recipes.
-The sweet taste and creamy texture make delicious pies, cakes, puddings, many savory dishes, AND provide much needed nutrients and health benefits!
-Caution: There are decorative gourds that are inedible.
-Just ask, if you are uncertain.
+The sweet taste and creamy texture makes delicious pies, cakes, puddings, many savory dishes, AND provides much needed nutrients and health benefits!

 Health Benefits –Pumpkins are rich in many vitamins and minerals, some of which are: Vitamin A, potassium, B vitamins, and fiber, iron, and omega 3’s, which are anti-inflammatory.
 Just some of the benefits of eating pumpkin and winters squashes are:

 - Sharper vision –Vitamin A is essential for eye health, and pumpkins’ brilliant orange coloring supplies beta-carotene, which is converted to vitamin A in the body.
 One cup of pumpkin contains over 200 percent of the recommended daily intake of Vitamin A. Pumpkins are also a great source of lutein and zeaxanthin, two antioxidants that help prevent cataracts, and the development of macular degeneration.